eyp/tinker-carto/README.md

 **We love Easter eggs**

-  Not a good easter egg at all, I just added the flags as a bonus to the map, because I'm not an expert
-  working with maps, but finally I decided to add a small thing, just zoom in...
+  It isn't a good easter egg at all, I just added the flags as a bonus to the map, but after thinking a little bit I decided to add a small thing, just zoom in...
+Of course working with map's events I could have add another kind of thing like a videogame, beatiful girl/ handsome boy picture, etc., but hey, it's something!